Yeshiva University: Tennis

 In 2014, the Men's Tennis team won the Skyline Conference championship, becoming the first team in school history to advance to the NCAA tournament in any sport.
 In 2015, the Men's Tennis team repeated as Skyline Conference champions and went back to the NCAA National Tournament, advancing to the second round.
 They lost to the defending National Champions Amherst College.
 In 2016, the Men's Tennis team won the Skyline Conference a third year in a row and advancing to the NCAA D3 National Tennis Tournament again.
 The Men's Tennis team repeated as Skyline Conference champions in 2017 and 2018 to extend this streak of success to five consecutive NCAA National Tournament appearances.

+Wrestling

+Olympic gold medalist Henry Wittenberg was at one time the coach of the wrestling team.

 Other sports

 Since 2010, the Men's Cross Country and Men's Volleyball teams have won multiple championships.
 Many of the Maccabees have gained attention nationwide, like Sam Cohen won an individual championship as well as Capital One Academic honors.
 Other attention grabbers come from Women's Basketball and Women's Fencing.